nodejs/node/doc/api/url.md

 Instantiate a new `URLSearchParams` object with an iterable map in a way that is similar to [`Map`][]'s constructor. `iterable` can be an Array or any iterable object.
+That means `iterable` can be another `URLSearchParams`, in which case the constructor will simply create a clone of the provided `URLSearchParams`.
 Elements of `iterable` are key-value pairs, and can themselves be any iterable object.

 Duplicate keys are allowed.